 Cleaning of glass surfaces and bulbs and bulb removal are best accomplished during inspection of the air filter - i.e. while the optical assembly is removed from its housing.
 At this time, remove the four screws located on the sample holder ring of the optical assembly cover plate.
 This will free the optical assembly from the cover plate and provide easy access to all optical components.
 (See Figure 5-4 and Figure 5-5.)
 If replacing the bulbs, remember to reset the lamp timer in the Service Mode as described in HST-2E.
 Figure 5-6 illustrates the removal of the bulbs from the socket.

 Figure 5-4: Access optical components by removing the four Allen-type screws around the holder ring.
-A working jig (plywood) inserted between the optical housing and optical assembly baseplate helps with handling and reduces possibility of damage to glass components when cleaning or replacing parts.

 Figure 5-5: Cover Plate Removed and Optical Assembly Components Exposed